 Coronavirus: special regulations regarding thesis registration and submission for CSE students

 If you face technical problems, don't hesitate to contact us.
-Note that we will not accept any other formats than PDF.

 Registration and Formal Requirements